 For Employed deferred members, benefits are revalued on 1 April each year by the greater of RPI (subject to a maximum of 6%) or Statutory Revaluation

 Scheme Specific Earnings Cap

 This is the maximum salary by reference to which contributions and benefits under the Scheme were generally calculated.
-For tax year 2016/17 this was £151,200.
+At Scheme closure this was £151,200.

 Spouse